-This image shows the hook feature of a Karambit knife integrated into the outer blade.
-Once part of your opponent’s arm is caught in it, you can bring his arm wherever you want as it feels the pressure of the hook.
+This image shows the hook feature of a custom Karambit knife integrated into the outer blade.
+Once the hook catches part of your opponent’s arm, you can bring his arm wherever you want as it feels the pressure of the hook on the Karambit wounds.

 Catch and Hook

-Here the arm is caught and feels the back edge of the karambit with its hook secured in place.
-This move is effectively used when preparing for an attack or controlling the limb further.
+The back edge of the karambit catches her arm with its hook in place.
+This move is effective when preparing for an attack or controlling the limb further.

-Watch this video and learn how to hook and destroy using a Karambit knife.
+Watch this video by American Shooting Journal and learn how to hook and destroy using a Karambit knife:

 Can the Karambit beat the Hoffman Richter Fixed Blade?
 We don’t think so.
 Get one here!